• Skip to primary navigation

 Quick Butterscotch Cream Pie or "Pick Your Flavor" Pie

 I call this recipe Quick Butterscotch Pie because it is an easy butterscotch pie recipe made with condensed milk and instant pudding mix.
 What's funny is it was originally kind of an afterthought pie.
-I made it because I was testing whether whipped cream was better with granulated sugar or powdered sugar and needed a pie to put it on.
+I made it because I was testing the best sugar to use in whipped cream and needed a pie to put it on.
 More on that later.
 Now a little about this pie!

 Quick Butterscotch Pie recipe with condensed milk